 There are sleepless nights, no specific hours, lots of patience from family members, and definite personal sacrifices.

 We share our work among the whole team and look after one another – this practice has been of great help.
-In the end, it all comes down to a whole team effort at both professional and personal level that helps in dealing with the stress.
+In the end, it all comes down to a whole team effort at both professional and personal levels that help in dealing with the stress.

 Future Startup: What advice would you give to founders who are just starting out?